LancerLab/croqtile/Documents/Documentation/syntax-design-of-choreo.md

   }
 }
 ```
 The above example showcases one typical usage of 'chunkat'.
 Here we have a spanned data with its type is 'f32 [6, 10, 100]'.
-The chuckat operation receive two parameter, *integer* 'p' and *ituple* 'index', it assumes to divide the data into 6 * 10 * 10 pieces, which is the size of associated ranges relating to 'p' and 'index'.
-Then 1 piece is fetched for transference to the local data.
-That is 10 elements of data, which is consecutive considering it is the quotient is 10 for the least significant dimension.
+The chunkat operation receive two parameter, *integer* 'p' and *ituple* 'index', it assumes to divide the data into 6 * 10 * 10 pieces, which is the size of associated ranges relating to 'p' and 'index'.
+One data segment is fetched and transferred to local storage, containing 10 consecutive elements along the least significant dimension.

 ## Function Calls and Call Choreo Function